EverFi/recoloring-scripts/readme.md

 # Recoloring Scripts
 These scripts are for recoloring paths in Illustrator and Photoshop.
-Two scripts are included:
+Three scripts are included:
 - **Open Smart Vector Graphics (Photoshop):** Opens all of the PSD files in a given directory, locates the smart vector graphics in the files, and opens them in Illustrator.
 - **Recolor All Open AI Docs (Illustrator):** Asks for a CSV (see example CSV) containing the old and new hex values.
 Recolors any open files in Illustrator using the hex values provided in the CSV, and then saves the files.
 - **Convert Folder of AI Files to SVG (Illustrator):** Asks for a folder filled with AI files and converts them to SVGs, saving them in another specified folder.